In this post, I want to present a different approach to building your email list. It is especially suitable if you run a membership site.

 I use this lead generation strategy here at the Blog Marketing Academy.
-All new subscribers automatically get a Starter membership in THE LAB.
+All new subscribers automatically get a Starter membership.
 It is free for life and gives access to a number of resources plus the member community.

 But, I also have paid member upgrades.
-I have the LAB PRO membership as well as LAB PLATINUM.
+I have the PRO membership.
 Also, a number of courses in the library can be purchased separately.

 The point is… members can buy things.
 And I don’t think a free member level would be worth it unless you have the same situation.